Going Voco Loco — a new luxe staycation in the Central Coast, NSW

 As we peer down, we can also see the hotel’s rooftop pool and swim-up bar.
 This is down on the 5th floor — the top of the connecting building between the two towers.

-The chairs I spotted are ours.
+The chairs I spotted — by the way — are ours.

 Voco Gosford, Central Coast hotels - bathroom vanity and bath of king suite Voco Gosford, Central Coast hotels - shower of king suite Voco Gosford, Central Coast hotels - deepfill bath of king suite